The terminal and remote login

 CLI (Command Line Interface)

-Before we dive in to what CLI is, we shall remind our selves of how do we ask a computer to do something of us, nicely of course.
+Before we dive into what CLI is, let’s remind ourselves of how we ask a computer to do something for us.

-What are the methods you know that we can use to interact with a computer
+What are the methods you know for interacting with a computer?

 Use the interactive document to write down the answers